 There are two real life examples of how adult and senior development works for them when it comes to using mobile phone technology.
 David wants to personalize his mobile phone, change the ringtone or use a background image.
 He regularly adds new people to his phone’s contact list.
 He occasionally sends an email or surfs the Internet.
 He wants his mobile phone to be discrete and receive SMS notifications quietly.

-Dana has only a few people in her phone’s contact list.
+Dana has only a few people in her phone's contact list.
 She is lonely and is very anxious to reach out to others.
 She wants a mobile phone with a dedicated button on the phone to reach out to people when she needs help.
-She is worried that she might delete something from her phone by mistake, so the mobile phone should have the capability to read aloud what is written on the display.
-She wants to be notified immediately when she receives a SMS or incoming call.
+She is worried that she might delete something from her phone by mistake, so the mobile phone should have the ability to read aloud what's written on the display.
+She wants to be notified immediately when she receives an SMS or incoming call.

 Tomas and his team have designed a new interface called KoalaPhone based on their research findings.
 The design is very user-friendly and is for anyone who wants a simple phone with a large keyboard.
 KoalaPhone looks like a classic feature phone with buttons.
 All items, buttons and notifications have been enlarged.

 Young people can play an interesting role in adult and senior development by teaching older adults how to use smartphones.
 GrandparetnsGoneWired.org offers tips on ways they can teach senior adults how to use their mobile phone devices.
 This helps seniors adapt to the new technology to help improve the quality of their lives each day.
 This organization helps seniors stay connected with loved ones and improves the health of senior citizens.